On this page we discuss "What is Problem Solving?" under three headings: introduction, four stages of problem solving, and the scientific approach.

 This brings us to an aspect of problem solving that we haven’t mentioned so far.
 That is justification (or proof).
 Your students may often be able to guess what the answer to a problem is but their solution is not complete until they can justify their answer.

 Now in some problems it is hard to find a justification.
 Indeed you may believe that it is not something that any of the class can do.
-So you may be happy that the children can guess the answer.
+So you may be happy that the students can find an answer.
 However, bear in mind that this justification is what sets mathematics apart from every other discipline.
 Consequently the justification step is an important one that shouldn’t be missed too often.

 Another way of looking at the Problem Solving process is what might be called the scientific approach.
 We show this in the diagram below.